-Each of the defendants is charged in Count 11 with the offense of conspiracy to provide funds, goods and services to a Specially Designated Terrorist, in violation of Title 50, United States Code, Sections 1701 through 1706.
+The defendants HLF, Shukri Abu Baker, Ghassan Elashi, Mufid Abdulqader and Abdulrahman Odeh are charged in Count 11 with the offense of conspiracy to provide funds, goods and services to a Specially Designated Terrorist, in violation of Title 50, United States Code, Sections 1701 through 1706.
 In pertinent part, Count 11 reads as follows:

-Beginning from on or about January 25, 1995, and continuing until the date of the Indictment, in the Dallas Division of the Northern District of Texas and elsewhere, the defendants HLF, Shukri Abu Baker, Mohammad El-Mezain, Ghassan Elashi, Haitham Maghawri, Akram Mishal, Mufid Abdulqader and Abdulrahman Odeh, and others known and unknown to the Grand Jury, knowingly and willfully conspired, confederated and agreed to violate Executive Order 12947, by contributing funds, goods and services to, and for the benefit of, a Specially Designated Terrorist, namely HAMAS.
+Beginning from on or about January 25, 1995, and continuing until the date of the Indictment, in the Dallas Division of the Northern District of Texas and elsewhere, the defendants HLF, Shukri Abu Baker, Ghassan Elashi, Mufid Abdulqader, Abdulrahman Odeh, and others known and unknown to the Grand Jury, knowingly and willfully conspired, confederated and agreed to violate Executive Order 12947, by contributing funds, goods and services to, and for the benefit of, a Specially Designated Terrorist, namely HAMAS.

-Title 50, United States Code, Section 1705, makes it a crime for an individual or corporation to willfully violate or attempt to violate an executive order.
+Title 50, United States Code, Section 1705 makes it a crime for an individual or corporation to willfully violate or attempt to violate an executive order.
 That statute also makes it a crime for an officer, director, or agent of a corporation to knowingly participate in a willful violation of an executive order.

-On January 23, 1995, pursuant to the authorities vested in the President by the International Emergency Economic Powers Act (IEEPA), President William J. Clinton issued Executive Order 12947 finding "grave acts of violence committed by foreign terrorists that disrupt the Middle East peace process constitute an unusual and extraordinary threat to the national security, foreign policy, and economy of the United States, and hereby declare a national emergency to deal with that threat."

-Executive Order 12947 further specified that "any transaction or dealing by United States persons or within the United States [with] . . . the persons designated in or pursuant to this order is prohibited, including the making or receiving of any contribution of funds, goods, or services to or for the benefit of such persons."
-This order identified Hamas as a specially designated terrorist.
+On January 23, 1995, pursuant to the authorities vested in the President by the International Emergency Economic Powers Act (IEEPA), President William J. Clinton issued Executive Order 12947, which specifies that "any transaction or dealing by United States persons or within the United States [with] . . . the persons designated in or pursuant to this order is prohibited, including the making or receiving of any contribution of funds, goods, or services to or for the benefit of such persons."

-Section 1705(b) (IEEPA) of Title 50, United States Code, provides,

-"whoever willfully violates any license, order or regulation issued under this title [is guilty of a crime.]"
+Section 1705(b) (IEEPA) of Title 50, United States Code, provides, whoever willfully violates any license, order or regulation issued under this title [is guilty of a crime.]